Animesh-Bagchi/Financial-History-Analysis-to-Predict-likelihood-of-E-Signing/README.md

 This file contains optimizing the best model found using all possible hyperparameters and find the parameters generating a low bias and low variance model considering the Precision, Recall, F1 Score and Accuracy of the algorithm using GridSearchCV

+**Conclusion and Business Advantage:**

+Our model had given an accuracy of 64% and using this we can predict whether or not a user will e-sign the loan applicaition in app.
+Targeted customers who are not likely to sign the model will be provided with customized onboarding facilities.

+This screening process will help the business to reduce the amount of people not signing the loan application.
+Increase in loan application will increase the profits drastically.